 Depending on the severity of the force, trauma to the liver can cause injuries that range from minor to potentially life threatening.

 In some cases, you may not feel pain, or know that you’re bleeding internally.
-That’s why it’s important to seek medical treatment if you’ve had a blow to the liver.
+That’s why it’s important to get medical treatment if you’ve had any kind of trauma to the right upper abdomen or right lower chest wall, where your liver is located.

 Getting the right medical care as quickly as possible can help minimize potential complications.